Do I need to use a Milk System Cleaner on my coffee machine?

 What can happen if you don’t clean the milk system of your machine properly?

 Cleaning the milk system is a vital part of ensuring the machine operates properly.
-A blocked steam nozzle or pipe can lead to many problems, the worse of which is if the anti-suction valve on the steam wand gets blocked and allows milk into the boiler.
+Blockage in the steam nozzle or pipe can lead to many problems.
+The worse of which is if the anti-suction valve on the steam wand blocks and allows milk into the boiler.
 Fixing this error will result in costing you thousands to have your machine fixed and working properly again.

 How often should you clean your machines milk system?

 How often the system needs to be cleaned depends on how often a machine gets used.
 For instance, a commercial machine will need to be cleaned more often than a home-used machine.
-For the general part we recommend cleaning the milk system of your machine at least once a week.
+For the general part we recommend cleaning milk systems of a machine at least once a week.

 Follow these cleaning instructions for your coffee machine: